dvir001/DB-Auto-Org-Chart/README.md

 **Key additions in this fork**
 - Hardened security posture: stricter Content-Security-Policy (`script-src 'self'`), dedicated login template + JS, sanitized redirect handling, and protections against placeholder secrets.
-- Frontend refactor: all inline scripts/styles removed, `configureme` and `search_test` now load modular JS/CSS bundles with shared CSS variables and safer DOM updates.
+- Frontend refactor: all inline scripts/styles removed, `configure` and `search_test` now load modular JS/CSS bundles with shared CSS variables and safer DOM updates.
 - Export & print tooling: one-click exports for the visible chart in SVG/PNG/PDF, a server-backed `/api/export-xlsx` endpoint wired to `Export to XLSX` UI controls, and a print-optimised window.
 - Discovery & filtering perks: hide/show subtrees per user with persistent local storage, quick reset of hidden teams, enriched search/top-level selection helpers, configurable filters to drop disabled or guest accounts from the dataset by default, and the Compact Teams toggle available to every viewer.
 - Operational polish: unused static assets trimmed, scheduler + data directories validated on startup, and logging made more actionable for Azure Graph interactions.